ccrma/webchuck-ide/DEVELOPER_GUIDE.md

 npm install
 ```

-## Development Testing
+## Development

-To run WebChucK IDE locally for development testing
+To run WebChucK IDE on a local development server for testing:

 ```
 npm run dev